On the Meta-Design of Allocation Problems: The Meta-Design of Resource Allocation Problems

-\end{definition} The allocation problem is defined based on three primitives; the utility function $u$, distribution $\cD$, and the capacity constraint $\alpha$.
-Prior work largely treats them as exogenous.
-We instead consider them as design parameters that a policymaker decides on, opening up the optimization space beyond the choice of decision rule $\pi$.
+\end{definition} The allocation problem is defined based on three primitives; the utility function $u$, a distribution $\mathcal{D}$ which implicitly defines the set of features and outcomes, and the capacity constraint $\alpha$.
+The outcome $y$ and the utility function $u$ together encode the social planner's objective.
+Given these three primitives, $V_*(\mathcal{D}, u, \alpha)$ denotes welfare under the optimal targeting rule.

-The outcome $w$ and the utility function $u$ together encode the social planner's objective.
-In applications, $w$ may take different forms.
-For example, $w$ may represent an outcome $y$ (e.g., probability of disease occurrence), a baseline outcome under no treatment $w = y(0)$ (e.g., dropout risk without intervention), or a treatment effect $w = y(1) - y(0)$ (e.g., program efficacy for that individual)\footnote{ For instance, if one sets $w=y(0)$ (baseline risk), the utility may encode a constant known effect $\tau$ as $u(w,1)=w + \tau$.
-Alternatively, one could set $w=y(1)-y(0)$ with simpler utility $u(w,1)=w$.
-The conceptual difference is that $w$ will need to be estimated, whereas we treat $u$ as a known function.}.
-When the net utility $\Delta u = u(w, 1) - u(w, 0)$ is affine in $w$, individuals can be optimally ranked by $\Ex{w\mid x}$, and the optimal solution takes a simple form: allocate to the top-ranked individuals, while respecting the budget constraint,

-Here, $t_\alpha$ is chosen such that $\Pr(\Ex{w \mid x} \geq t_\alpha) = \alpha$, allocating to top-ranked individuals, provided expected net-utility is positive.
-In practice, $\Ex{w \mid x}$ is unknown and must be approximated from historical data.
-We restrict our focus to policies that threshold a scalar predictor $p(x) \approx \Ex{w \mid x}$.
-Such policies are the default choice among practitioners and theoretically optimal in some cases (e.g., \citealt{pmlr-v235-perdomo24a,pmlr-v267-fischer-abaigar25a}).